Branston, Lincolnshire: History

 Other historic buildings include a rectory house, built in 1765, and a Wesleyan Methodist chapel, built in 1883, which is of Gothic style, previously seated 300 and closed in 1998.
 An earlier Methodist chapel, beside it, became a Sunday school.
 A former public primary school on Branston High Street was built in 1873, and preceded by a fee-paying school on Hall Lane, built in 1837.
 Opposite the church still stands a blacksmith's forge.

 Two other public houses were once located in the village; The Plough which stood on the High Street opposite the Waggon and Horses, which was demolished in the 1970s to straighten a dangerous bend at the centre of the village, and the Bertie Arms, a small public house on Hall Lane, long ago converted into a private dwelling.
 The Bertie Arms was named after the family which built Branston old hall.
 The building now occupied by the Home Guard Club was formerly a hops store.
-19th Century communal water pumps have been preserved on Hall Lane and Waterwheel Lane.
+19th-century communal water pumps have been preserved on Hall Lane and Waterwheel Lane.
 The village used to have a railway station which was in the parish of Heighington.
 Before then, Station Road was called Heighington Road.
 Silver Street was formerly known as Bleak Street.

-A war memorial to men of the parish killed in the First World War was erected on the village green in 1920.
+A memorial to men of the parish killed in the First World War was erected on the village green in 1920.

-The civil parish of Branston was merged with that of Mere to form the present unit in 1931.
+In 1921 the civil parish had a population of 1275.
+The civil parish of Branston was merged with that of Mere to form the present unit on 1 April 1931.
 In the early 1930s parish occupations included twenty-one farmers and one smallholder, two poultry breeders, a horse dealer, a haulage contractor, two coal dealers, a motor bus proprietor, a cycle dealer, a fried fish dealer, three blacksmiths, a wheelwright, a plumber, two carpenters, a boot maker, two butchers, two grocers, three shopkeepers, two tailors, one of whom ran the post office, and four pub landlords.

 Abel Smith Gardens was built on former allotments.
-In July 1977 more than fifty children from the junior school had to go to Lincoln County Hospital after a crop spraying aircraft inadvertently sprayed their playground.
+In July 1977, more than fifty children from Branston Junior Academy had to go to Lincoln County Hospital after a crop spraying aircraft inadvertently sprayed their playground.
 The insecticide was a mixture of meta-systox and aphox; organophosphate and carbamate compounds designed to clear crops of aphids.
-A hotel called Moor Lodge Hotel stood on Moor Lane until it was recently demolished to make way for housing.
+A hotel called Moor Lodge Hotel stood on Moor Lane until it was demolished in 2005 to make way for housing.